 Effort reporting is the process of verifying that the actual effort performed on a sponsored project during an effort-reporting period meets or exceeds the combination of compensated effort and stated cost-share commitments to sponsored projects.

 Employees compensated from sponsored projects or having a cost-share commitment to sponsored projects must certify 100 percent of their effort each effort-reporting period.
 Effort to be certified comprises an employee’s institutional base salary activities, regardless of the number of hours worked.
 Incidental work that is in excess of institutional base-salary activities (e.g., supplemental pay, intra-university consulting) and non-effort-related compensation (e.g., bonus pay, allowances) is not included in the effort to be certified.

 Effort Commitment and Certification

 Certification, per federal regulation, must be performed by an individual with suitable means of verification.
-Faculty, academic professionals, faculty associates, postdoctoral appointments, service professionals, and classified staff certify their own effort.
+Faculty, academic professionals, faculty associates, postdoctoral appointments, university staff, and classified staff certify their own effort.
 Effort reports for graduate assistants/associates are certified by the PI.
 Occasionally, when the employee or PI is unable to certify the effort report, another individual with suitable means of verifying the employee’s effort may certify the effort report.
 It is the responsibility of the certifiers to adjust percentages in the effort report if they do not adequately reflect actual effort.
 Adjustments of 5 percent or greater must be made when certifying the effort report.